 Last Updated on

-I have already talked about one of the best green web hosting companies in my GreenGeeks review, but in this article I will compare various green web hosts while focusing on their effort to help the environment.
+I have already talked about one of the best green web hosting companies in my GreenGeeks review, but in this article I will compare several of the other best green web hosts while focusing on their effort to help the environment.
 If you are already concerned about your website’s impact on the environment, I will help you choose the right hosting provider.
 If not, you should consider the fact that the internet releases around 300 million tonnes of CO2 each year.

 Now let’s move onto the table that shows your best green web hosting options: